aaacafe/Hotline-Wheels/README.md

 Note* The SRC folder cannot handle nested files at present, I will need to improve the transpilation process

+Note** If you run into crlf errors, use the following command git config —global core.autocrlf false

 If you don't have Shopify CLI installed to your computer, navigate to the [installation page of Shopify CLI](https://shopify.dev/themes/tools/cli/installation).